explodinglabs/jsonrpcserver/docs/faq.md

-## How to get the response in other forms
+## How to get the response in other forms?

 (Todo)